 UV tested – no colour fade

-Fast curing colour matched adhesive – surfaces ready to use within 2 hours
+Fast curing colour matched adhesive – Corduroy tactile paving is ready to use within 2 hours

 Can be installed even in damp conditions.